MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Set-AzureRmADServicePrincipal.md

 ```

 ### -ServicePrincipalName
-The SPN of service principal to update.
+Specifies the Service Principal Name (SPN) of service principal that this cmdlet updates.

 ```yaml
 Type: String